REX2626/Astro-Attack/README.md

 Enemy stations can only respawn reinforcements once or twice

-Add dict for missions for ship names (e.g. Enemy_Ship -> Enemy Ships)

-Add ability to decline current mission and remove ability to decline other missions while a mission is active

-Fix neutral fighters being always level 0

-Fix ships that don't spawn at station being always level 0

 Improve console:
 Add ctrl+v
-Allow cursor to go from left of text straight to the right of text Add del button, to delete text from the right
 Add spam, if a button is hold down > 1 second, repeatedly paste that button

 Add transparency to particles so they can fade out